DHT, the apex male hormone.

 #7 Lower estrogen

-Estrogen is the most potent negative regulators of testosterone production and also has an inhibitory action on 5-AR (R).
-Keeping estradiol at or below 20pg/dl is a good goal.
+Estrogen is the most potent negative regulator of testosterone production and also has an inhibitory action on 5-AR (R).
+Keeping estradiol between 20-25pg/ml is a good goal.

 Although people might still have high DHT in the presence of high estrogen, and this is because other potent inducers of DHT might also be elevated, such as hyperinsulinemia in diabetes.